 Gartner expects the global revenue of BI to rise to $22.8 billion by 2020.
 Reuters foresees growth to $29.48 billion by 2022.
 The business intelligence market is booming and will continue as BI solutions grow.

 Retailers are using insight-driven business models for understanding consumer behavior and informed decision-making.
-Retailers must use business intelligence to stay on top of the competition.
+They must also deploy retail business intelligence to stay on top of the competition.

-This article highlights the advantages business intelligence brings to the retail industry.
+This article highlights the advantages of business intelligence in retail industry.

-Let’s delve a bit more into how BI will help the retail industry.
+Let’s delve a bit more into how BI will help in refining intelligent systems in retail industry.
 Retail is a diverse industry.
 Sustaining profitability in a smaller market is a persistent challenge for retailers.
 Retailers must optimize the value chain to meet ever-changing customer demands.

 The continuous changes in trends create a fickle retail market.
 In such a dynamic environment, retailers need critical insight for :